 We embrace the growing superfoods that fuel us.
 Our diverse populations mean that foods from all over Europe have become absolute staples in every kitchen.

 Freshly chopped salad is the cornerstone of all Israeli meals.
-The most basic Israeli salad starts with locally grown cucumbers and tomatoes dressed with herbs, sea salt, extra-virgin olive oil (the only kind available here), and squeezed lemon juice.
+The most basic Israeli salad begins with locally grown cucumbers and tomatoes, dressed with herbs, sea salt, extra-virgin olive oil (the only kind available here), and fresh-squeezed lemon juice.

 If you don’t see a plate of homemade hummus at mealtime, you’re probably not in Israel.
-Hummus is a delicious and nutritious creamy paste – based on protein-rich chickpeas, sesame tahini, sea salt, and lemon juice.
+Hummus is a delicious and nutritious creamy paste made from protein-rich chickpeas, sesame tahini, sea salt, and lemon juice.

 Tahini is a condiment made from toasted, ground sesame seeds.
-It is a staple ingredient in many Middle Eastern and Mediterranean cuisines, including Israeli cuisine.
+It is a staple ingredient in many Middle Eastern and Mediterranean cuisines, including those of Israel.
 Tahini is versatile and can be used in a variety of dishes, including hummus, salad dressings, sauces, and even desserts.
-Tahini is a good source of healthy fats, protein, and minerals like calcium and iron.
-It is also rich in antioxidants and has anti-inflammatory properties.
-Because of its nutritional value, tahini is often used as a vegan substitute for dairy products like cream or cheese.

-The regal red pomegranate is one of the seven indigenous crops mentioned in the Bible (the others are wheat, barley, grapes, olives, figs, and dates) and is a visual symbol of Israel itself.
+The regal red pomegranate is one of the seven indigenous crops mentioned in the Bible (the others are wheat, barley, grapes, olives, figs, and dates), and it serves as a visual symbol of Israel itself.

 Pomegranate seeds (the edible part of the fruit) guard against cancer and heart disease, boost immunity, and reduce chronic inflammation.
 Gastric distress, hot flashes, hemorrhoids, conjunctivitis, osteoarthritis, hypertension, and high cholesterol are some of the ailments pomegranate seeds are believed to ease.

-Israelis don’t consider a salad to be a salad if it doesn’t have chopped tomatoes in it.
+Israelis don’t consider a salad to be a salad unless it includes chopped tomatoes.

-Along with vitamins and minerals, tomatoes contain lycopene, the carotenoid phytonutrient that makes them red.
+Along with vitamins and minerals, tomatoes contain lycopene, a carotenoid phytonutrient that gives them their red color.
 Lycopene is a powerful antioxidant beneficial for the heart, blood pressure, prostate, bones, and skin.
-Our bodies absorb lycopene best when tomatoes are consumed with something oily like olive oil or cheese.
+Our bodies absorb lycopene most effectively when tomatoes are consumed with a source of oil, such as olive oil or cheese.

-The benefits of a hearty breakfast have been proven in several Israel studies that reveal eating more in the morning and less in the evening suppresses blood sugar surges, eases weight loss, and helps diabetics avoid insulin resistance.
+The benefits of a hearty breakfast have been proven in several Israeli studies, which reveal that eating more in the morning and less in the evening suppresses blood sugar surges, eases weight loss, and helps diabetics avoid insulin resistance.

-Unrefined extra-virgin olive oil is the foundation of the Mediterranean diet, and hence in Israeli cooking.
+Unrefined extra-virgin olive oil is the foundation of the Mediterranean diet, and therefore a staple in Israeli cooking.

 Olive oil is rich in healthy monounsaturated fats and contains a variety of powerful antioxidants.
 Some of the health benefits associated with olive oil consumption include: